DorianFornali/hateful_tweets_classification/README.md

 # Universitary project in the first year of Master at Université Cote d'Azur

-The goal was to implement some machine learning models that could do some classification on tweets, to detect potentially hateful ones.
+The goal was to implement some machine learning models that could do classification on tweets, to detect potentially hateful ones.
 This is done using a dataset extracted from https://github.com/t-davidson/hate-speech-and-offensive-language

 ## USAGE